aws-samples/aws-modernization-with-rafay-systems/content/030_self_guided_setup/34_start_cloud9workspace.ee.md

 We will use Amazon Cloud9 to access our AWS accounts via the AWS CLI in this Workshop.
 There are a few steps to complete to set this up

 1. Create a new Cloud9 IDE environment
-1. Create an IAM role for your workspace
+1. Create an EKS cluster
-1. Attach the IAM role to your workspace
 1. Configure workshop specific requirements

 ## Create a new Cloud9 IDE environment

-1. Within the AWS console, use the region drop list to select **us-east-1 (N. Virginia)**.
+1 .
+Within the AWS console, use the region drop list to select **us-east-1 (N. Virginia)**.
 This will ensure the workshop script provisions the resources in this same region..

-1. Navigate to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu.
+2 .
+Navigate to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu.

-1. Click the **Create environment** button
+3 .
+Click the **Create environment** button

-1. For the name use `rafay-workshop`, then click **Next step**
+4 .
+For the name use `rafay-workshop`, then click **Next step**

-1. Select the default instance type **t3.small**
+5 .
+Select the default instance type **t3.small**

-1. Leave all the other settings as default and click **Next step** followed by **Create environment**
+6 .
+Leave all the other settings as default and click **Next step** followed by **Create environment**

 <img src=/images/rafay-workspace.png>